Military history of Gibraltar during World War II: Threats of military action by Spain

-On 19 June the Spanish leader Franco offered to bring Spain into the war on the side of Germany, then on 18 July 1940 Franco declared that Spain had 2,000,000 soldiers ready to retake Gibraltar and expand Spanish interests in North Africa.
-Nothing came of these threats as Spain realised how well defended Gibraltar was and the economic effects of a blockade of Spanish ports, especially on oil imports, so they pulled back the offer of being willing to enter the war with the Axis forces.
+On 19 June 1940 the Spanish leader Francisco Franco offered to bring Spain into the war on the side of Germany, then on 18 July 1940 Franco declared that Spain had 2,000,000 soldiers ready to retake Gibraltar and expand Spanish interests in North Africa.
+Nothing came of these threats as Spain realised how well defended Gibraltar was and the economic effects of a blockade of Spanish ports, especially on oil imports, so they pulled back the offer of being willing to enter the war on the side of the Axis forces.

 Vichy French attacks: 1940

 On 18 July 1940, after the attack on the French Fleet at Mers-el-Kébir by the British, the Vichy government authorized a bombing raid of Gibraltar as a response.
 Little damage was reported to have been done but caused the first casualties.
 The attack was half-hearted and the majority of the bombs were deliberately dropped short of their target.
+However, one soldier and four civilians were killed in the bombing.

-On Tuesday, 24 September, the Italian Stefani news agency reported: "As a reprisal for the bombardment of Dakar yesterday morning, one-hundred-and-twenty French aircraft based in Morocco attacked Gibraltar."
+On 24 September, the Italian Stefani news agency reported: "As a reprisal for the bombardment of Dakar yesterday morning, one-hundred-and-twenty French aircraft based in Morocco attacked Gibraltar."
 On the same day, the United Press Agency reported: "The French government has issued an official denial of reports, according to which French aircraft were said to have attacked Gibraltar.
 Up until now, no reprisals have been undertaken."
 But the United Press report ended on an ominous note with: "French reprisals are imminent."

 Again, on the same day, the Vichy French government issued orders for the naval base and city of Gibraltar to be bombarded.
 As a result, six bomber squadrons of the Vichy French Air Force (Armée de l'Air de Vichy) and four squadrons of the Vichy French Navy (Marine nationale de Vichy) were employed in the operation.
 The 64 bombers flew from bases in Oran, Tafaroui (in Algeria), Meknes, Mediouna, and Port Lyautey (in Morocco).
 The French action was approved by both the German Armistice Commission and the Italian Armistice Commission.

 The French dropped 150 bombs on Gibraltar during the raid.
 They inflicted heavy damage on the fortress and encountered no British aircraft while doing so.
 The South Mole and a large ship in the harbour were heavily damaged.
 In the northern part of Gibraltar, fires broke out.
 However, most of the Vichy bombs again fell into the sea.